Implementing prefers-color-scheme without FOUC

 Phase 1: Audit Extract all hardcoded color values into a design token registry.
 Map legacy JS theme state to CSS custom properties.
 Establish a baseline visual regression suite.

-Phase 2: Implementation Replace runtime JS theme injection with the synchronous head script.
-Configure @media (prefers-color-scheme) as the primary theme driver.
+Phase 2: Implementation Replace runtime JS theme injection with the synchronous inline head script.
+Configure @media (prefers-color-scheme) as the OS-preference driver.
 Remove framework-level theme context providers.

 Phase 3: Validation Add Playwright theme emulation to the CI pipeline.
 Implement visual regression testing with prefers-color-scheme toggled across all breakpoints.
 Monitor hydration mismatch logs.